 We run our own 'NEW2U' uniform exchange where good quality pre worn items can be purchased for a small donation.
 This can be found in the main entrance area of school.

 White shirt (long or short sleeves)

-Blue and gold tartan skirt or pinafore dress
+Grey trousers or blue and gold tartan skirt or pinafore dress

 Navy, grey or white socks or tights

 Sensible black flat shoes (Shoes are to be plain with no coloured logos)

 In summer term only, children may wear either blue checked summer dresses or grey tailored shorts with a white polo shirt.

 An old apron or old oversized shirt for messy craft or art activities which can be left in school.